meithecatte/compilercrim.es/content/amos-nerdsniped-me/index.md

 ```

 This means that shebang lines are often something like `#!/usr/bin/env bash`, if
-you need the bash features (as you can probably guess, `/usr/bin` only contains
+you need the bash features.
-`env`).
 But apart from that (and the fact that I connect to new Wi-Fi networks
 by editing a config file and then running `nixos-rebuild switch`, which takes a
 few minutes (and the fact that getting random executables downloaded from the
 internet is hard)), it's *great* — it's like Haskell, Bash and Unix had a